Tustin

 The Big Picture

-Tustin was founded in 1868 and developed as an agricultural community.
-The historic downtown preserves that character with 1920s–1950s architecture, local businesses, and a walkable main street.
-The defining event in recent history is the closure of the Orange County Air Base in 1999 and the subsequent redevelopment of its 1,600 acres.
+Tustin was founded in 1868 and developed as an agricultural community in central OC.
+The historic downtown preserves that character with architecture from the 1880s through the mid-20th century, local businesses, and a walkable main street.
+The defining structural event in recent history is the 1999 closure of Marine Corps Air Station Tustin (MCAS Tustin); the redevelopment of its roughly 1,600 acres into Tustin Legacy, a large mixed-use community planned across multiple phases for thousands of residences alongside retail, office space, and parks, is reshaping the city's density and identity.

 Lifestyle

 Daily life in Tustin varies by neighborhood.
 Old Town has walkability, local restaurants, shops, and community character.
 Tustin Legacy is emerging as a mixed-use destination with shops, restaurants, residences, and office space.
-The Santa Ana River trail provides access to outdoor recreation.
+The Peters Canyon Trail provides access to outdoor recreation.
+North Tustin trades walkability for ridge views and acreage.

 Housing